Judicial review of the detention order

 This remedy is deemed to be an effective one for persons who, at the time of the Court application, are no longer detained and wish to obtain a judicial pronouncement on their detention experience.

 In Ayoubah Fona vs. L-Avukat tal-Istat filed on 12 July 2022 before the Civil Court of Malta (First Hall), the applicant complains of his conditions of detention and the unlawfulness of his detention under the Prevention of Disease Ordinance.
-The minor applicant arrived in November 2021 and remained in detention for 58 days, with a substantial amount of time spent with adults in China House.[18]
-At the time of writing, the case was on-going.
+The minor applicant arrived in November 2021 and remained in detention for 58 days, with a substantial amount of time spent with adults in China House.[17]
+At the time of writing, the case was ongoing.

 Application under Article 409A of the Criminal Code (Habeas Corpus)

-This remedy also allows a detainee to challenge the lawfulness of on-going detention before the Court of Magistrates (Criminal Jurisdiction) and is based on an assessment on whether a legal basis for the detention exists, or otherwise.
+This remedy also allows a detainee to challenge the lawfulness of ongoing detention before the Court of Magistrates (Criminal Jurisdiction) and is based on an assessment on whether a legal basis for the detention exists, or otherwise.
 Several successful applications were brought before the Courts since 2019, resulting in the immediate release of the applicants.
-All the cases challenging the de facto detention of applicants under the Prevention of Disease Ordinance filed before the Court of Magistrates were successful except for one case decided in January 2022.[19]
+All the cases challenging the de facto detention of applicants under the Prevention of Disease Ordinance filed before the Court of Magistrates were successful except for one case decided in January 2022.[18]

-An on-going legal discussion in Habeas Corpus applications relates to the nature of Court’s assessment in determining whether a legal basis for the detention exists or otherwise, and Court practice has not been too clear on this.
+An ongoing legal discussion in Habeas Corpus applications relates to the nature of Court’s assessment in determining whether a legal basis for the detention exists or otherwise, and Court practice has not been too clear on this.
 Most Magistrates refrain from engaging in a discussion as to the quality of a detention legal basis, including whether this conforms to EU or ECtHR provisions, insisting that the Criminal Code provision does not demand that assessment.

 Review of pre-removal detention under the Returns Regulations